Get help with bills in Wayne County and Detroit Michigan.

 They have several offices and locations throughout the area.
 The main office is at 2121 Biddle, Wyandotte, MI and the phone number for Wayne Metropolitan Community Action Agency is one of two.
 Residents of Detroit should call 313-388-9799, and others, such as downriver should dial 734-284-6999.
 Call them for more information or to apply.
 Or find programs from Wayne Metropolitan Community Action Agency.

 Friendship House is another place to turn to for help.
 They can provide funding to help individuals pay their heating costs, electric, and water utilities.
 There is also money for rent and even funds for mortgage payments.
-Other referrals, such as to shelters, may be offered by volunteers from the faith based group.
+Other referrals, such as to shelters for the un-housed, may be offered by volunteers from the faith based group.
 Call (313) 871-7443.
 The location is 9540 Conant, Hamtramck, MI 48212.
 Or get more details on the Friendship House programs in Wayne County.

 Dozens of churches are located in Wayne County.
 They help families facing poverty, the homeless, and even support single parents by operating child care centers.
-Each faith based agency is different, but in general they may be able to offer some form of assistance.
-Whether it is a hot meal, cold weather shelter, or financial assistance, resources are available.
+Each faith based agency is different, but in general they may be able to offer some form of support.
+Whether it is a hot meal, cold weather shelter, or financial assistance to help pay bills, resources are available.
 More on Wayne County church assistance programs.

 Southwest Solutions has a Housing Resource Center.
 The location is 1600 Porter St, Detroit, MI 48216.
 Call ((313) 963-6601).
 The non-profit runs a homeless prevention and rapid rehousing program, give out free hot meals to homeless people and more.
 There is limited, emergency financial assistance for paying security deposits, property taxes for a homeowner and rent help.